jwindawi/swf-and-ubi-governance/methods description ROUGH WORKING.md

 <img src=https://github.com/jwindawi/swf-and-ubi-governance/blob/master/process.png width="700" />

-## Modeling POMV
+## Step 1: Modeling POMV

 The historical results represent a period in which the Dividend was (until 2016) set based on a mechanical, statutory rule.
 The Dividend's shift to a POMV-based policy firmly enmeshes the Dividend into the state's fiscal policy, a pattern I will call "fiscalization".
 The new policy involves a shift to endowment-style calculations based on a percentage of the market value of the total Permanent Fund, or ``POMV".
 Once established, the POMV is then appropriated and becomes part of the state's budget, giving the state the authority to apportion the funds between dividends and disbursements to the state's General Fund.

 To capture this, I use a simple accounting method that applies the new policy to historical data in order to generate new annual market values for the Permanent Fund, or $MV_{t}$ for each year $t$ that take into account the reductions that result from larger POMV appropriations, and generate annual POMV-based pools based on these values.
-I then use these values in two ways.
-First, I generate annual Dividends based on simple assumptions, and apply the simulation methods used in the baseline simulations above in order to gauge the reduced Dividends' effects on inequality and poverty.
-Second, I apply the resulting surpluses to the state's historical budget by crediting them to the rainy-day funds (and thus to the General Fund) in order to situate the Dividend changes in the larger fiscal context.
-I describe the methods and assumptions I use to generate these figures in the following subsections, and discuss the findings in X....

 For tractability, I assume that most external variables (primarily annual appropriations from the Permanent Fund) as well as its investment returns remain unchanged from their historical values.
 My calculation of the annual POMV begins with the prior year's ending market valuation of the Permanent Fund, or $MV_{t-1}$, which I adjust by the current year's Permanent Fund investment return $r_{t}$ before subtracting annual appropriations formerly bundled with the Dividend ($APPR_{t}$) as well as that year's POMV pool using the following:

 $$MV_{t} = r_{t}(MV_{t-1}) - APPR_{t} - POMV_{t}$$